 The focus over the medium term will be on capacitating SAHPRA with the current vacant critical positions that the available funding allows.
-Funding has been made available to assist with basic automation of current manual processes, while additional funding was made available to initiate procurement for a comprehensive, fully automated system with full implementation over the Medium-Term Expenditure Framework period.
+Funding has been made available to assist with basic automation of current manual processes, while additional funding was made available implement a comprehensive, fully automated system partial implementation in the 2024/25 financial period and with full implementation expected over the Medium-Term Expenditure Framework period.
 The majority of the expenditure for Programme 1 relates to goods and services supporting the core operational programmes.